 Getting Started with Video on LinkedIn

-It’s been a long time coming, but LinkedIn is finally a welcome home for your marketing videos.
+It’s been a long time coming, but LinkedIn is finally a welcome home for your sales and marketing videos.
 They can help your posts earn 3x more comments and 7x more conversations and with a variety of video options including ads, your LinkedIn videos can become an integral part of your video program.